MasterSteelblade/GoogleAuthenticator/README.md

  * Regenerate secret

 ## Support
 Please use GitHub issues for support, as they're the easiest way to get in touch with me.
+Feel free to submit feature requests and bug reports, and I'll do what I can to implement them!

 If you think you found a bug or you have a feature idea to propose, feel free to open an issue **after looking** at the [contributing guide](CONTRIBUTING.md).

 ## License

-This package is available under the [MIT license](LICENSE), and was originally forked form [Sonata Project](https://github.com/sonata-project/GoogleAuthenticator).
+This package is available under the [MIT license](LICENSE), and was originally forked from the seemingly abandoned [Sonata Project](https://github.com/sonata-project/GoogleAuthenticator) fork.